-Teacher/judge/referee:
+Teacher/Judge/Referee:

-- Decide which team wins the School Champions award using observations at tournament, performance levels on rubrics, and formative assessment to decide which team was the best all-around performers.
+- Decide which team wins the School Champion's award using observations from the tournament, performance levels on rubrics, and formative assessment to decide which team was the best all-around performers.
 They need to be strong in all four categories (Innovation Project, Core Values, Robot Design, and Robot Performance), but they might not be the team that wins the Robot Game. - Each team can win an award.
-The teacher chooses from the list of optional awards on page 7.
+The teacher chooses from the list of optional awards.